malloth/latte/README.md

 #### Features

-- Small footprint
+- Has a very small footprint
+- Is a standalone framework
-- Uses Kotlin DSL
+- Utilizes Kotlin DSL
-- Uses standard Android API for matching, interactions and verifications
+- Uses Android API for matching, interactions and verifications
-- Matching, interactions and verifications are performed on a given type of View
+- Narrows the scope of matches, interactions and verifications to a given type of View
+- Enables easy debugging of View's current state
-- Gives a fine grained control over matching process
+- Gives a fine grained control over view matching process
-- Provides a separate artifact with helper interactions and verifications
+- Provides a separate library artifact with helper interactions and verifications

 ## Requirements